fetristan/kolmisoft-mor-calls-data-exporter/README.md

 or execute the binary file and morCallsDurationPerMobileOrLandlinePhones -s "2023-01-01 00:00:00" -e "2023-01-31 23:59:59"
 ```

-This command export calls duration per mobile or landline phones for a specified date range.
+This command export answered outgoing calls duration per mobile or landline phones for a specified date range.
 The generated CSV file is named with a timestamp and saved in the current working directory.

 You can use the morCallsDurationPerMobileOrLandlinePhones command with the following options:
 ```bash